While we do not allow sponsors to send direct gifts, we encourage you to write to your sponsored child.

 The following items are recommended: Bible, journal, appropriate clothing, flashlight, small hand sanitizer, insect repellent, sunscreen, personal medications, water bottle, flavored water packets, snacks for travel days, beach towel, and toiletries.

 Kreyol is the native language in Haiti.
-It is not necessary to speak the language, but it is respected by locals and staff; learning key phrases can prove helpful.
-This link has a great tool: you can also find Kreyol dictionaries on Amazon.
+It is not necessary to be able to speak the language but it is respected by locals and staff, learning key phrases can prove helpful.
+The following link is a great tool: http://www.kreyol.com/dictionary.html You can also find Kreyol dictionaries on Amazon.

 Please keep in mind that these are simply recommendations by HAFP, based on the notion that they contain educational content.
 Please read all texts with your discretion.